Apicendol/laravel-book-crud/README.md

 - Understanding the MVC (Model-View-Controller) architecture in Laravel
 - How to build full CRUD features using Laravel routes, controllers, and Blade
 - Working with form validation, soft deletes, and flash messages
-- Structuring UI with Bootstrap for better user experience
+- Structuring UI with Bootstrap for a better user experience
 - Using Laravel's migration, Eloquent ORM, and artisan CLI
 - Implementing unit testing for form submission and validation (PHPUnit)
-- Managing Laravel project with Git & pushing to GitHub
+- Managing a Laravel project with Git & pushing to GitHub

 This project marked my transition from static HTML/CSS to dynamic full-stack development using Laravel 🎉